Q. Why are Outdoor Sun Screens installed on the outside of the windows?

 A. Yes.
-Retractable Sun Screens are the ideal solution for creating shade, privacy and insect protection for patios, gazebos and decks.
+Retractable solar window screens are the ideal solution for creating shade, privacy and insect protection for patios, gazebos and decks.

 Q. How do Retractable Solar Screens protect me from insects?

-A. Our unique edge retention system on the solar screens uses a zipper system that keeps the screen in a track and prevents insects from entering your home or patio while the screen is in the down position.
+A. Our unique edge retention system on the exterior solar shades uses a zipper system that keeps the screen in a track and prevents insects from entering your home or patio while the screen is in the down position.

 Q. What happens if Exterior Sun Screens are left in the down position in high winds?